dotnet/AspNetCore.Docs/aspnet/client-side/angular.rst

 Angular 2.0
 -----------

 Angular 2.0 is the next version of AngularJS, which is completely reimagined with ES6 and mobile in mind.
 It's built using Microsoft's TypeScript language.
-Angular 2.0 is currently a RC product and is expected to be released in early 2016.
+Angular 2.0 is currently a RC product and hopefully it is expected to be released by the end of year 2016.
 Several breaking changes will be introduced in the Angular 2.0 release, so the Angular team is working hard to provide guidance to developers.
 A migration path will become more clear as the release date approaches.
 If you wish to play with Angular 2.0 now, the Angular team has created `Angular.io <http://angular.io>`_ to show their progress, to provide early documentation, and to gather feedback.

 Summary
 -------